MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/system/system-hyperlink-method.md

 If you use this method for an application that runs on the [!INCLUDE[nav_windows](../includes/nav_windows_md.md)], then the default Internet browser that is based on the setting in the system registry is used.
 If the browser is already running, then a new tab opens in the browser window.
 If you use this method for an application that runs on the [!INCLUDE[d365fin_web_md](../includes/d365fin_web_md.md)], then a new tab in the same browser window that is currently hosting the [!INCLUDE[d365fin_web_md](../includes/d365fin_web_md.md)] is opened.
 -->

 At runtime, a new tab is opened in the same browser window where [!INCLUDE[d365_bus_central_md](../../includes/d365_bus_central_md.md)] is running.

-The HuperLink method works with different protocols and file types as along as the syntax is valid.
+The HyperLink method works with different protocols and file types as along as the syntax is valid.
 When using the *file://* protocol to open a file, the file should be stored on a network file share, not locally; otherwise the file will not open<!--NAV in the [!INCLUDE[nav_web](includes/nav_web_md.md)]-->.
-Also, certain browsers, including Google Chrome, Mozilla Firefox, block hyperlinks to files from a web page.
-Therefore, using the *files://* protocol in the HyperLink function will not work<!--NAV in the [!INCLUDE[nav_web](includes/nav_web_md.md)]--> with these browsers.
+Browsers block hyperlinks to files from a web page for security reasons and the hyperlink must be manually copied and pasted into a manually opened tab page.

 The HyperLink method does not work on NAS services.